 Making sure your sales representatives understand the product they’re selling isn’t enough.

-To learn more, check out our white paper,“How a Knowledge Management System Empowers Your Sales Team.”
-It explores the challenges today’s salespeople face, how a social knowledge network can help, and what to look for in a social knowledge network.
+To learn more, check out our white paper, “How a Knowledge Management System Empowers Your Sales Team.”
+It explores the challenges in sales that employees commonly face, how a social knowledge network can help, and what to look for in a social knowledge network.